replit/kaboom/doc/25-platformer.md

-# Platformer with Kaboom
+# Platformer games with Kaboom

-Platform games are often games where the main objective is to move the player character between points in a rendered environment.
-These games require players to run, jump and climb in the rendered environment to navigate it and reach their goal.
+Platform games involve the player moving their game character between points in a rendered environment.
+These games require players to run, jump, and climb in the rendered environment to navigate it and reach their goal.

-In this tutorial, we're going to create a multi-level platform game where a player navigates their environment collecting food and coins for points.
+In this tutorial, we'll create a multi-level platform game in which a player navigates the game environment to collect food and coins for points.

 ## Steps to follow

-We're going to cover how to do the following:
+We'll cover how to do the following:

 - Load game objects
 - Create the main scene
-- Handle player movement
+- Handle player sprite's movement
 - Handle collisions
 - Create the winning and losing scene